 Dear Members and Friends of The Conococheague Institute:

-Since 1994 the Conococheague Institute has been devoted to its mission to educate, explore and preserve.
+Since 1994, the Conococheague Institute has been devoted to its mission to educate, explore and preserve.
 Preservation rose to the top of the list when our c.1830s Negley Log House was destroyed by fire in 2016.
 The destructive blaze gave us pause to remember that this type of disaster would not have been an unusual occurrence for our pioneer forebearers.
 By that afternoon, we had already accepted the reality and decided that we would rebuild.
 While we will never be able to replace some of the precious artifacts that were lost, we committed to re-create the house so we may continue to use it as our premier interpretation space.
+A ribbon cutting ceremony in May 2017 marked the rebuild completion.

 There are constantly new, exciting discoveries being made on the 250-year agricultural history of Rock Hill Farm.